robertmxmx/otree-Robert/README.md

 ## Toby To Do

-- Change "commonly" to "frequently"
-- Change description of the feedback that A will get in the instructions (A will learn B's purely hypothetical decision, in DET treatment.)
 - Confirm that nothing funny happens if a group is not based on any identity criterion
 - Double check wording of all the belief questions.
-- Fix "with"/"wish" typo

 ## Toby To Review